Pavllick/EerieLeapRT/README.md

 #### ESP32S3 DevKitC v1.3

-Networking for ESP32S3 DevKitC v1.3 is currently experiencing issues with memory allocation.
-But if enough memory allocated to the heap, through disabling other features, it works.
 To access web interface, connect to the WiFi network with SSID `EerieLeap` and use address `192.168.4.1:8080` in the browser.

 #### NativeSim

 In order to access web interface while running in the simulator, follow the instructions in the [Networking with native_sim board](https://docs.zephyrproject.org/latest/connectivity/networking/native_sim_setup.html) documentation.
-Run `./net-setup.sh` script first, then start the simulator.
+Run `./net-setup.sh up` script first, then start the simulator, in Docker container `net-tools` can be found in `~/zephyr/net-tools` directory.
 In order to gain access to the web interface, port needs to be forwarded from the loopback interface to the TAP IP, `socat` tool can be used for this purpose.
 Run the following command:

 ```shell
 socat TCP-LISTEN:8080,fork TCP:192.0.2.1:8080